apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alec Baldwin weeps in court as judge announces involuntary manslaughter case is dismissed midtrial**
+**Three Colorado poultry workers presumed to have bird flu, officials say**

-You can read more about it [here](https://apnews.com/article/alec-baldwin-rust-shooting-hutchins-eb3059c696a9aee5cb86967e27d8f3bb).
+You can read more about it [here](https://www.cnn.com/2024/07/12/health/colorado-bird-flu-cases/index.html).

 ## Requirements
 - Python 3.8